emilwallgren/SimpleForm2B/README.md

 SimpleForm2B - README
 =====================
-A simple form-creator for Anax MVC.
+A simple form-creator for Anax MVC built with php.
 Supports all input-types, textarea and submit.

 Installation
 ------------